ChaosData/caldum/README.md

 VulcanLoader (VL) is a thin-wrapper that builds Caldum as a Java agent and provides a minimal interface to set up, reconfigure, and unload Caldum-compatible Java agents.
-Agent state is maintained based on the JAR filename, but not its entire file path; attempting to load a new agent JAR with same filename as an existing agent JAR will result in the original being unloaded prior to the new one being loaded.
+Agent state is maintained based on the JAR filename, but not the entire file path; attempting to load a new agent JAR with same filename as an existing agent JAR will result in the original being unloaded prior to the new one being loaded.